johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ## Honey bees ##

-A bee colony is a kind of *collective organism*, because individual bees cannot survive very long outside of a colony.
-Each colony may contain between 2,000 and 60,000 bees, including:
+A bee colony is a kind of *collective organism*, because individual bees cannot survive very long outside of a colony and, although there are clearly defined *roles*, there is no hierarchy or leadership.
+A bee colony may contain between 2,000 and 60,000 bees, including:

 - a single fertile *queen bee*
 - a few thousand fertile male *drone bees*
 - several thousand non-fertile female *worker bees*

+![A swarm of bees][swarm]

+[swarm]: swarm.png "A swarm of bees" height=150px

 ### Increase ###

-A colony grows as *workers* raise thousands of new bees, born to the queen.
+A colony grows as workers raise thousands of new bees, born to the queen.
 Usually, around a queen's second springtime, a colony will prepare to *swarm* ([](#swarm)).
-In readiness for swarming, worker bees begin preparing new *virgin queen bees*, one of which will take over the existing hive, by killing all of the other virgin queens, after the old queen leaves with the swarm.
+In readiness for swarming, worker bees begin preparing new virgin queen bees, one of which will take over the existing hive, by killing all of the other virgin queens, after the old queen leaves with the swarm.

 ### Division ###

 When it is time for the swarm to leave the hive, *scout bees* will find a suitable place for the swarm to gather initially and report this location to the colony.
 Shortly afterwards, about 6 out of every 10 worker bees in the colony—usually the the most vigorous ones—swarm around the queen bee.
 The swarm then leaves the hive altogether, moving directly to the scouted location.

-![A swarm of bees][swarm]

-[swarm]: swarm.png "A swarm of bees" height=150px

 ### Expansion ###

-The next step is critical because swarming bees can survive on the honey in their stomachs for only 2-3 days.
 Scout bees must swiftly identify a suitable permanent hive location, so the swarm can form a new colony.
+This step is critical because swarming bees can survive on the honey in their stomachs for only 2-3 days.

 Once a new hive is settled, the cycle of growth begins again.
-The old queen may not live long and must quickly start the process of repopulating the colony, including producing new *virgin queens*, ready to take over her role.
+The old queen may not live long and must quickly start the process of repopulating the colony, including producing new virgin queens, ready to take over her role.

 ### Summary ###

 Thus, we observe the following characteristics of honey bees:

--	*Increase and expansion* —	organic, steady, cyclical; dependent on specialised roles (queen, drones, workers);
+-	**Increase and expansion** — organic, steady, cyclical; dependent on specialised roles (queen, drones, workers);

--	*Harvest* —	abundant honey, from plant pollen, used to feed the growing colony;
+-	**Harvest** — abundant honey, from plant pollen, used to feed the growing colony;

--	*Risks* —	swarming *divides* the colony, temporarily weakening both groups.
+-	**Risks** — swarming *divides* the colony, temporarily weakening both groups.

 ### — Option — ⌥ ###